sttts/enhancements-1/apiserver/encrypting-data-at-datastore-layer.md

 1. Deletion of an in-use encryption key will permanently break a cluster
     - Keys are stored in `openshift-config-managed` which is an immortal namespace
     - Keys require a two-phase delete via a finalizer as mentioned above
-1. Encrypting a large number of resources may cause a high number of rollouts
-    - Controller #1 above does not update the single complete secret during rollouts of the API server.
-This causes it to collapse the addition of many new keys into a smaller set of changes.
 1. We wish to use the upstream alpha migration controller to perform storage migration
     - It may not be ready for use in product environments
     - In case it proves to be unreliable, we have simple chunking based migration embedded in the operator via a controller